matthiasbuecker/geophysics-xochimilco-viveros/02_ERT_2017/README.md

 | Y6 | 09/11/2017 | 48 (10 m) | 470 m | NW > SE | 3rd part of roll along |
 | Y7 | 09/11/2017 | 48 (10 m) | 470 m | NW > SE | 4rd part of roll along |

-Lines L1-L10 were measured with a Dipole-Dipole (DD), a Wenner (We) and a Pole-Dipole (PD) configuration,
+Lines L1-L10 were measured with a Dipole-Dipole (DD), a Wenner (We) and a Pole-Dipole (PD) configuration.

 Line Y1-Y7 were measured with a DD and a We configuration.
 Lines Y1-Y3 and Y4-Y7 were carried out as roll-along profiles, respectively, with overlaps of 24 electrodes.